cubeapm/docs/docs/http-apis/logs.md

 ## Notes

+- Delete tasks run over a separate admin port for security reasons, admin port is disabled by default.
+Please contact `cubeapm-support` to help you enable it.
 - Delete tasks run asynchronously in the background.
 Large deletions may take time to complete.
+- Delete tasks needs to be executed separately for each instance of CubeAPM(if running in cluster mode)
 - Use the `active_tasks` endpoint to monitor the progress of delete operations.
 - You can stop a running delete task at any time using the `stop_task` endpoint.
 - Deleted logs cannot be recovered.
 Use caution when specifying filters for deletion.